User-4574/sql-docs/docs/linux/sql-server-linux-active-directory-authentication.md

       sudo ifdown eth0 && sudo ifup eth0
       ```

+   - **RHEL**:

-      Now check that your `/etc/resolv.conf` file contains a line like the following example:
+     Edit your `/etc/resolv.conf` file so that it contains a nameserver entry with the IP address of one of your domain controllers:
      ```/etc/resolv.conf
      nameserver **<AD domain controller IP address>**
      ```

-   - **RHEL**:

-     Edit the `/etc/sysconfig/network-scripts/ifcfg-eth0` file (or other interface config file as appropriate) so that your AD domain controller's IP address is listed as a DNS server:
+     Edit `/etc/sysconfig/network-scripts/ifcfg-eth0` file (or other interface config file as appropriate) and remove any entries related to dns like so:

      ```/etc/sysconfig/network-scripts/ifcfg-eth0
      <...>
-     PEERDNS=no
+     PEERDNS=yes
      DNS1=**<AD domain controller IP address>**
      ```

-     After editing this file, restart the network service:
+    If changes had to be made restart the network:

      ```bash
      sudo systemctl restart network
-     ```

-     Now check that your `/etc/resolv.conf` file contains a line like the following example:

-     ```/etc/resolv.conf
-     nameserver **<AD domain controller IP address>**
      ```

    - **SLES**: